brucehart/ffgrep/README.md

 Status
 ======
-Code is currently under development and not available for use yet.
+Code is functional but not optimized.
+Searching large directories may be slow until a faster search algorithm is implemented for in-file searching.

 Installation and Pre-Requisites
 ===============================